-For example, if an IRA’s LLC purchases a property and funds the purchase 60% with its own money and 40% from borrowed money, then, in general, 40% of the IRA’s share of net profits will be considered UDFI because that portion of the profits was created from money that was not owned by the IRA’s LLC.
+For example, if an IRA’s LLC purchases a property and funds the purchase 60% with its own money and 40% from borrowed money, then 40% of the IRA’s share of net profits will typically be considered UDFI, since that portion of the profits was created from money that was not owned by the IRA’s LLC.

 Here’s a practical example:

-A Solo 401(k) is exempt from UDFI.
+For real estate transactions, a Solo 401(k) is exempt from UDFI.